Mart07-hub/retail-sales-dashboard/README.md

 ## 🚀 How to Use
-1. Download the `Retail Dashboard` file from this repo.
+1. Download the `Eleevo Task 8.pbix` file from this repo.
 2. Open it in **Power BI Desktop**.
 3. Refresh data to explore interactive visuals.

 ---

 ## 📂 Repository Files
-- `RetailSales.pbix` → The dashboard file
+- `Eleevo Task 8.pbix` → The dashboard file